SWC-OSG-Workshop/2014-12-15-UChicago/intro.md

 ### About Open Science Grid
 The OSG provides common service and support for resource providers and scientific institutions using a distributed fabric of high throughput computational services.
 The OSG does not own resources but provides software and services to users and resource providers alike to enable the opportunistic usage and sharing of resources.

-To find out more, please visit the [http://www.opensciencegrid.org/](Open Science Grid Organization) [http://https://confluence.grid.iu.edu/display/CON/Home](Open Science Grid Documentation Page)
+To find out more, please visit the [http://www.opensciencegrid.org/](Open Science Grid Organization) or
+[http://https://confluence.grid.iu.edu/display/CON/Home](Open Science Grid Documentation Page)

 ### About  Software Carpentry